mon842/mon842/README.md

 ## 🚀 About Me
-I'm a full stack web developer and I'm a CS undergrad, learning DSA
+I'm a full stack web developer and a CS undergrad, learning DSA